Kafr Jammal: 19th century

+In the 1860s, the Ottoman authorities granted the village an agricultural plot of land called Ghabat Kafr Jammal in the former confines of the Forest of Arsur (Ar.
+Al-Ghaba) in the coastal plain, west of the village.

+In 1870/71 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Bani Sa'b.

-British Mandate era
+British Mandate

 In the 1922 census of Palestine conducted by the British Mandate authorities, Kufr Jammal had a population of 396 Muslims, increasing in the 1931 census to 499; 1 Christian and 498 Muslims, in 109 houses.

-In the 1945 statistics the population of Kafr Jammal was 690 Muslims, with 14,945 dunams of land according to an official land and population survey.
+In the 1945 statistics the population of Kafr Jammal was of 690 Muslims, with 14,945 dunams of land according to an official land and population survey.
 Of this, 1,702 dunams were plantations and irrigable land, 4,451 were used for cereals, while 19 dunams were built-up (urban) land.

-Jordanian era
+Jordanian period (1948-1967)

-In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Kafr Jammal came under Jordanian rule.
+In the wake of the 1948 Arab–Israeli War and after the 1949 Armistice Agreements, Kafr Jammal came under Jordanian rule.

 In 1961, the population of Kafr Jamal was 1,041.

 Post 1967

 Since the Six-Day War in 1967, Kafr Jammal has been under Israeli occupation.

-Kafr Jammal enjoys good relations with neighboring territories, and heavy education and commercial exchange take place among them.
+Kafr Jammal enjoys good relations with neighboring villages, and heavy education and commercial exchange take place among them.
 The village is also notable for having a large diaspora outside the West Bank, mostly in Jordan, but also in Saudi Arabia and the United States.
 Kafr Jammal's population follow the Hanbali and Shafi'i fiqh (schools of Sunni Islam).

+Demography

+Local origins

+The residents of Kafr Jammal have origins in Kafr a-Dik.